canonical/k8s-snap/docs/src/snap/tutorial/add-remove-nodes.md

 ### 2. Bootstrap your control plane node

 <!-- markdownlint-restore -->
-Bootstrap the control plane node:
+Bootstrap the control plane node with default configuration:

 ```
 sudo k8s bootstrap
 ```

 {{product}} allows you to create two types of nodes: control plane and worker nodes.
-In this example, we're creating a worker node.
+In this example, we just initialised a control plane node, now let's create a worker node.

 Generate the token required for the worker node to join the cluster by executing the following command on the control-plane node: